 Handling is an important part of macaw ownership.
-It improves and strengthens the bond between you and your bird and it can prevent your macaw from becoming depressed or stressed.
+It improves and strengthens the bond between you and your bird, and it can prevent your macaw from becoming depressed or stressed.
 It also makes it easier for you to check for physical injuries and signs of illness while you are handling them.
-Getting a new macaw used to being handled is not an overnight or instant task, although these friendly birds do usually take well to being handled.
+Getting a new macaw used to being handled is not an overnight or instant task, though these friendly birds do usually take well to being handled.

 Are Macaws Aggressive?

 Mini macaws are rarely aggressive but it is possible.
 You are more likely to have an aggressive bird if you have adopted them and they were mishandled or never handled by their previous owner.
 It is still possible to teach such a macaw that you are not a threat, but it can take a long time.
 Approach this in the same way that you would when first handling any bird, but be prepared for the process to take several weeks.